code-openness/sparql-visualizer/README.md

     </script>
     ```

-3. Construct a serializer object, configure it as you like and call `serialize`.
+3. Construct a serializer object, configure it as you like and name it `serialize`.

     ```js
     const { Serializer } = SparqlVisualizer;
     const serializer = new Serializer();

-    // bellow is an example with the standard endpoint configuration serializer.withEndpoint({ httpProtocol: 'https', host: 'wikidata.org' });
+    // below is an example with the standard endpoint configuration serializer.withEndpoint({ httpProtocol: 'https', host: 'wikidata.org' });

     await serializer.serialize();